-There is a page on the Fishbowl Wiki that explains the steps that you must go through to upgrade your version of Fishbowl Inventory.
+There is a page on the Fishbowl Wiki that explains the steps that you must go through to upgrade your version of Fishbowl.
 I’ll distill that information into three simple steps.
 I recommend you visit that Wiki page to get the rest of the details, too.

 Step 1: Back Up Your Database